 - If you don’t want to accept the full amount of your Subsidized Loan, you can complete the Direct Loan Form to reduce your loan award

-- If this is your first time borrowing at COD, you must complete Entrance Loan Counseling online at http://studentloans.gov
+- If this is your first time borrowing at COD, you must complete the Entrance Loan Counseling

-- If this is your first time borrowing at COD, you must complete a Master Promissory Note online at http://studentloans.gov
+- If this is your first time borrowing at COD, you must complete a Master Promissory Note.

 The actual disbursement is based on your enrollment status as of the census date.
 The census date is referred to as the end of the add/drop period for the class.
 Classes added or dropped after the census date will not be used to determine your actual financial aid disbursement amount.
 This may cause you to owe a balance at the College of DuPage.

-For more detailed information, please visit us online at Eligibility Based on Enrollment Status.
+For more detailed information, please visit us Eligibility Based on Enrollment Status.

-- If you have your financial aid in place – and have sufficient federal financial aid funds to cover your tuition – you may be eligible to sign up on the Deferred Payment Plan through your myACCESS.
+- If you have financial aid in place, you may be eligible to sign up for a Deferred Payment Plan through myACCESS.
 By signing up on the Deferred Payment Plan, you would be putting down a $5 down payment to hold you in your classes.
-The remainder of your tuition costs would then be due later in the semester.
-This would then allow time for your financial aid funds to post to your tuition costs.
+The remainder of your tuition costs are then due later in the semester.
+This allows time for your financial aid funds to post to your tuition costs.
 Any tuition costs still remaining will be the student's responsibility to pay.

 - The earliest you can purchase books directly from your financial aid is about 1 week before the semester begins.
 The amount of money available for book purchases will be dependent upon how much funds are remaining after covering tuition and/or fee costs.
 The Bookstore Dates can be found on the Financial Aid Calendar.